 There are 19 communication points associated with the data logging on the control.
-Data logging may be set/read from the BECO 2200 protocol.
+Data logging may be set/read from BECO 2200 or BECO 2179 protocols.

 There are four command points:

 Log Sample Period - This is a read/write point.
 Data range is 1-9,999 minutes in increments of one minute.